dchest/nacl-stream-js/README.md

 ------------------

 - Inputs: 32-byte key, 16-byte nonce, a stream (or a file).
-- Stream is split into chunks of max 65535 bytes.
+- Stream is split into chunks of the specified length.
 - 24-byte fullNonce is acquired by concatenating 16-byte nonce and 8-byte
   little-endian chunk number.
 - Each chunk except for the last one is encrypted like this, starting with